arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 * First release of the plugin.

 == Upgrade Notice ==

+= 1.6 =
+* Tested with WordPress 5.0.2.
+* Enhancement: Improved bulk updater warning and inline documentaiton.
+* Bug Fix: Fixed a bug that ignored the setting for inserting image title into the post HTML.

 = 1.5 =
 * Enhancement: Changed text domain from abl_iaff_td to auto-image-attributes-from-filename-with-bulk-updater to make the plugin translation ready in translate.wordpress.org.